 The assembler language enables the programmer to define and use macro instructions.
 Macro instructions are represented by an operation code which stands for a sequence of machine and/or assembler instructions.
 Macro instructions used in preparing an assembler language source program fall into two categories: system macro instructions, provided by IBM, which relate the object program to components of the operating system; and macro instructions created by the programmer specifically for use in the program at hand, or for incorporation in a library, available for future use.

-macro instructions Programmer-created are used to simplify the writing of program and to ensure that a standard sequence of instructions is used to accomplish a desired function.
+Programmer-created macro instructions are used to simplify the writing of a program and to ensure that a standard sequence of instructions is used to accomplish a desired function.
 For instance, the logic of a program may require the same instruction sequence to be executed again and again.
-Rather than code this entire sequence each time it is needed, the programmer creates instruction to represent the sequence and then, each time the sequence is needed, the simply codes the programmer macro instruction statement.
-During assembly, the sequence of instructions represented by the macro instruction is inserted in the object program.
+Rather than code this entire sequence each time it is needed, the programmer creates a macro instruction to represent the sequence and then, each time the sequence is needed, the programmer simply codes the macro During assembly, instruction statement. the sequence of instructions represented by the macro instruction is inserted in the object program.